A warming vegetarian chilli stew, not just for vegetarians. The beans make it filling.

 - One of the best sources of plant-based protein.

-- High in fibre, so supports healthy digestion.
+- High in fibre, so may support healthy digestion.

 - High in folate, good for pregnant women.

-- High in Vitamin C, which helps with wound healing and improving immune function.
+- High in Vitamin C, which may help with wound healing and improving immune function.

 - Vitamin K1, which is essential for blood clotting and healthy bones and kidneys.